sleep/mal/README.md

 - [x] make a recursive descent parser

 `Print :: (AST) -> String`
-- [ ] Figure out how to pass strings and combine them
+- [x] implement a way to get string representation of nodes

 Figured out more of the mess regarding C declaration syntax.
 Dealt with const correctectness.
 Getting the hang of heap vs stack.
 Grokking function pointers for testing.
+Immersed myself in `strings.h`.
+I've decided to deal with dynamic strings closer to the metal with `char**`'s, instead of wrapper objects.
+This is the technique `asprintf` uses to write strings without knowing the length of strings to preallocate a buffer.